your ultimate smoke detectors GUIDE

 What is more important are the following:

-- Under UL test conditions, ionization alarms consistently respond about 30 to 90 seconds faster to open or “fast-flame” fires than photoelectric smoke alarms.
+- Under UL test conditions, ionization alarms consistently respond about 30 to 90 seconds faster to open or “fast-flame” fires than photoelectric smoke detectors.
 Ionization alarms respond on average between 15 to 50 minutes slower in a smoldering fire than photoelectric alarms.

 - With the exception of kitchen where grease/oil fires are a possibility, most residential fires started from smouldering fires.
 Think overloaded power supplies, cigarettes on sofa, overcharged electronics etc where you will see dense smoke being produced before breaking into flames.